shspage/illustrator-scripts/readme.md

 **Usage:**

-1. Select the textframe(s) and run this script.
+1. Select the text object(s) and run this script.
+(Other kind of objects in the selection are ignored.)
 2. Edit the contents in the dialog.
 Then hit OK button.
 ![desc_batchTextEdit](https://github.com/shspage/illustrator-scripts/raw/master/image/desc_batchTextEdit.png)